ubc-vision/StableKeypoints/README.md

 We also find that when we look for correspondences between different classes, it still estimates plausible correspondences.

 ![Cross Class Correspondences](./docs/cross_class_correspondences.png)

-## Getting Started

-Here are instructions on how to run the repository:

-1. Install dependencies: This project uses a conda environment for managing dependencies.
-You can create the environment and install all dependencies with the following command:
-    ```
-    conda env create -f environment.yml
-    ```
-2. Run the evaluation script:
-    ```
-    conda activate keypoint_correspondences_ldm
-    python3 -m eval.eval
-    ```

-## Visualizing Attention Maps

-Here are instructions on how to visualize the repository:

-1. Run the evaluation script while collecting visualizations:
-    ```
-    conda activate keypoint_correspondences_ldm
-    python3 -m eval.eval --visualize
-    ```
-2. Run visualization script:
-    ```
-    python3 -m clickable_lines.app
-    ```

 ## Citing